 An Unlikely Hero With Global Impact

 Bats have been on Earth for more than 50 million years.
-With over 1,400 species, they are the second largest order of mammals, and are widely dispersed across six continents.
+With more than 1,400 species, they are the second largest order of mammals, and are widely dispersed across six continents.
 Globally, bats provide vital ecosystem services in the form of insect pest consumption, plant pollination, and seed dispersal, making them essential to the health of global ecosystems.

 Today, bats are under unprecedented threat from widespread habitat destruction, hunting, accelerated climate change, invasive species, and other stresses.
 Without concerted international action, their populations will continue to fall, driving many species to extinction.